 When a new service is selected and a Broadcaster Application entry URL is present in the application signaling for that service, there are two possible conditions to consider:

-No Current Broadcaster Application – when there is no Broadcaster Application currently active in the User Agent, the receiver shall launch the Broadcaster Application specified by the relative URI in the application signaling for the new service once the appropriate prefix has been constructed.
+No Current Broadcaster Application – when there is no Broadcaster Application currently active in the User Agent, the receiver shall launch the Broadcaster Application specified by the relative URI in the application signaling for the new service once the complete Entry Package has been received and the Application Context Cache is available for access.

-Current Broadcaster Application – when there is a Broadcaster Application previously loaded and the URI from the present service signaling matches, then the same Broadcaster Application has been requested.
+Current Broadcaster Application – when there is a Broadcaster Application previously loaded, the URI and the AppContextID from the present service signaling matches, then the same Broadcaster Application has been requested.
 The current Broadcaster Application shall receive a notification that a new service has been selected via the API described in Section 9.2.3.
 It is up to the Broadcaster Application design whether to reload its Entry Page and restart or remain on the currently-active page.

-If the Broadcaster Application URI from the newly-selected service application signaling does not match the presently-loaded Broadcaster Application URI, the new Broadcaster Application shall be launched as if no previous Broadcaster Application was loaded.
+If the Broadcaster Application URI or the AppContextID from the newly-selected service application signaling does not match the presently-loaded Broadcaster Application URI or the AppContextID, the new Broadcaster Application shall be launched as if no previous Broadcaster Application was loaded.

 Broadcaster Application Events (Static / Dynamic)

-[Brief summary with reference to A/337]
+Actions to be taken by applications can be initiated by notifications delivered via broadcast or broadband or, in a redistribution setting, via watermarks.
+A/337 [3] uses the term “Events” for such notifications.

+Broadcast delivery of events is defined in Section 5.1 of A/337 [3] including delivery for ROUTE/DASH-based services and MMT-based services.

+Broadband delivery of events is defined in Section 5.2 and 5.5 of A/337 [3] including delivery for ROUTE/DASH-based services and MMT-based services.

+Both the broadcast and broadband delivery of events defined in A/337 [3] supports batch (static) and incremental (dynamic) delivery.

+In a redistribution setting, events can be also delivered via video and audio watermarks as described in Section 5.3 of A/337 [3].

+Detailed specification of the WebSocket APIs used to register for and receive event stream notifications is provided in Section 9.3.

-[3][3][3][3][3]9.3Broadcaster Application Delivery
+Broadcaster Application Delivery

 The file delivery mechanism of ROUTE, described in A/331 [1], provides a means for delivering a collection of files either separately or as a package over the ATSC 3.0 broadcast.
 The ROUTE-delivered files are made available to the User Agent via a Receiver Web Server as described in Section 6.2.
 The same collection of files can be made available for broadband delivery by publishing to a receiver-accessible web server.
-The application signaling [4][3] determines the source of the Broadcast Application Entry Page, and the location of any other files and packages that are delivered by broadcast:
+Furthermore, the application signaling [3] determines the source of the Broadcast Application Entry Page, and the location of any other files and packages that are delivered by broadcast:

 A relative Entry Page URI indicates that the source of the Broadcaster Application Entry Page is broadcast ROUTE data,